GuangyuWangLab2021/Thor/README.rst

 ========================================================
 Thor is a Python-based tool designed for data analysis.
 Installation requires Python version 3.9+.
 The installation steps below have been tested on MacOS and Linux.

-The source code of Thor is available at https://github.com/GuangyuWangLab2021/Thor.

-Step 1: Create a Virtual Environment (Optional but Recommended)
+Step 1: Create a Virtual Environment (Optional, strongly recommended)

 - Using `conda <https://docs.conda.io/en/latest/>`_ , you can create a new environment named "Thor" with Python version 3.9 or later: